Skip to main content

 The Tests

-Since most people use their grills to sear foods like burgers and steaks, I started off by testing each grill at the highest possible temperature, turning the propane burners to high, distributing hot coals across the entire grilling area for charcoal grills, or cranking the pellet grill’s dial to its hottest setting.
+Since most people use their grills to sear burgers and steaks, I start off by testing each grill at the highest possible temperature.
+I turn the propane burners to high, distributing hot coals across the entire grilling area for charcoal grills.
+Then, I crank the pellet grill’s dial to its hottest setting.

 If the grill had a lid, I covered it to let the temperature build.
-A Then, I grilled burgers on the uncovered grill, spaced 2-inches apart, cooking them for 5 minutes a side.
-When the timer expired, I measure the internal temperature of each burger using a probe thermometer in hopes that they were all within 5 to 10 degrees of each other.
+Then, I grilled burgers on the uncovered grill, spaced 2 inches apart, cooking them for 5 minutes a side.
+When the timer expired, I measured the internal temperature of each burger using a probe thermometer in hopes that they were all within 5 to 10 degrees of each other.

 What You Should Know About Portable Grills